Pythm/ad-ElectricalManagement/README.md

 You can configure `battery_size` for your car, but then the calculations will be reset to that value on every restart.

+> [!TIP]
+> Configure the battery_size once and it will be stored to persistent data (json) and remove it so calculations can overwrite the value.

 ---

-### 🚘 Configuring Tesla
+### 🚘 Configuring Teslas

 > :warning: **WARNING**
 > It is necessary to restart the Tesla integration, and in some cases, reboot the vehicle to re-establish communications with the Tesla API after any service visits and also changes/reconfiguration of the integration in Home Assistant, such as if you need to update the API key.

 Input the name of your Tesla using the `car` option.
 Check logs for any errors and provide missing sensors.
+The app will automatically find all sensors listed in the cars section below.

 ```yaml
   tesla: